muhirwa22225/alx-low_level_programming/0x09-static_libraries/README.md

-This is the start of the libraries
+This is the start of my library